-The two got along famously on set.
+Gil Birmingham got along famously with Jeff Bridges on the set of their film, “Hell or High Water.”
 They swapped stories and played guitars in between takes.

-“We had very similar spiritual and philosophical views,” says Birmingham, an accomplished musician.
+“We had very similar spiritual and philosophical views,” says Birmingham, an accomplished musician himself.

-On screen, their relationship is harder to describe.
+On screen, his relationship with the actor who brought “The Big Lebowski’s” “Dude” to life is harder to describe.

 Birmingham plays a Texas Ranger searching for bank robbers alongside the Oscar-winning actor.
 The two bicker like many screen cops do.
 Only Bridges’ Texas Ranger slings some racial stereotypes his partner’s way.